ayinfly/cse151milestone2/README.md

 ## [Conclusion section: What is the conclusion of your 1st model?
 What can be done to possibly improve it?](https://colab.research.google.com/drive/1fSYLGAT1rz91a4LCf_CJ20AT7SilrLFe?authuser=1#scrollTo=i5FkYAmuOss6&line=3&uniqifier=1)

-Overall, it seems that our first model is rather successful at predicting average GPAs received as evident by the low loss of its outputs in both trianing, test, and validation data.
+Overall, it seems that our first model is rather successful at predicting average GPAs received as evident by the low loss of its outputs in both training, test, and validation data.
 However, we feel that there is more work that we can do.
 Here is a list of some of the plans that we have to improve the performance of our model:

 - Hyperparameter tune.
 Mess around with different numbers of nodes in each layer, activation functions, loss functions, optimizers, and learning rates.
 Since we have some time before the next milestone is due, we can definitely have a member of our group tune our existing model to see if changing anything can help us reduce our loss